 • Nearest hospital (must have a 24-hour emergency room)

 Like with the dates, StudioBinder can automatically complete a lot of this information for you.
-You can add more locations manually, or select from locations you’ve entered previously.
+Using a movie call sheet, filmmakers can streamline communication and ensure a well-coordinated production.
+You can add more locations manually or select from locations you’ve entered previously.

 4. Set the shooting schedule

 Next, you’ll want to outline the day's shooting schedule.
 This means addressing what is being shot when and where.
+Understanding the call sheet format is crucial to maintaining clarity and efficiency for the entire crew.
 Other information to include:

 • Scene numbers